1 day class

 Raising chickens and other poultry for meat and eggs is an important step for the homestead.

-In this introductory class, you will learn the practical knowledge and skills needed to raise your first flock of chickens, beginning with baby chicks or started chickens.
+In this introductory class, you will learn the practical knowledge and skills needed to raise your first flock of chickens.
 You will also learn how to care for a mature, dual-purpose flock to produce eggs and meat.

 - reasons to raise chickens and other poultry

 - egg production and how to maintain a productive flock

 - reproducing chickens to sustain your flock from year to year

 Although the class will focus primarily on raising chickens, we will also give a brief overview of other types of poultry, including ducks, geese, turkeys and guineas.

 This class involves both classroom-based and hands-on instruction.

 Weather permitting, the class will involve some outdoor activities.
 Please bring a wide-brimmed hat and wear long sleeves.
 Also, bring appropriate clothing for cold or inclement weather.
 No shorts or sandals, please.

 This class is from 9 a.m – 5 p.m. with a 1-hour break for lunch.